minijackson/nixos-embedded-slides/slides.md

   yet.
 - This is more a call to try, tinker, experiment, contribute to the project so it would be production ready
+- This also is a "bottom-up" talk, which means:
+	- More technical, but
+	- Should lead to better understanding
+	- How, and why it works
+	- Maybe apply some of these concepts in your daily work (using, Buildroot, Yocto, etc.)

 :::